Oh, my … as I type these favorite sandwich recipes my appetite alarm is sounding!

 Ingredients:

-¼ lb. or more of top quality pastrami (not the cheap stuff)
+¼ lb. or more of top quality pastrami (not the cheap stuff ... or check out the Food Nirvana recipe for making Brine Cured Smoked Pastrami)

-1 or 2 tbsp. or more of a Brown Deli Mustard
+2 to 4 tbsp. of a Brown Deli Mustard

-1 medium to large deli style garlic dill pickle (often sold from plastic tubs)
+1 medium to large deli style kosher dill pickle (often sold from plastic tubs)

 1 oz. of Potato chips